 A platform jutting out into the sea and anchored to the coastline by massive logs.
-From the platform hang out nets and all the structures needed to sustain them.
+From the platform hang out nets and all the structures needed to sustain it.

-The Italian writer Gabriele D’ Annunzio, who lived nearby, wrote some strong descriptions of trabocchi in his book The Triumph of Death.
+The Italian writer Gabriele D’ Annunzio, who lived nearby, wrote some strong descriptions of trabucchi in his book The Triumph of Death.

 The story of trabocchi

 Once, until the last century, the nets were plunged into the water to catch fish.

 Those were the times when the seas were a source of life and richness for many.

 Overfishing has eroded the basis of marine life and the fishing industry has engulfed itself.
 Today the harsh life of fishermen hardly provide sustainment, don’t even think of richness!

 Trabocchi were a complex and fragile structure.
 They needed a lot of maintenance work, a lot of physical work and some money.
 When the daily catch wasn’t anymore enough to cover the total needed commitment they were eventually abandoned and left prone to the agents: wind, rain, waves.

 The carelessness of humans makes maybe more damage than the weather.
 About 20 years ago most parts of the trabucchi along the coast of Abruzzo was at risk of collapsing.
 Some of them actually collapsed.
 One of the collapsed ones was the Trabocco del Turchino.
 Unfortunately, it was exactly the one described by D’ Annunzio.